 Do you want to know the absolute best ways to stop being a scapegoat?
 Here are the best defenses you must know about.

 Scapegoating is the most harmful and alienating experience a person can endure.
 If you’re being scapegoated like I was, chances are that you’re wondering what to do to put a stop to it.
-As someone who has been there and overcome, I’m giving you the most powerful ways to stop being a scapegoat that worked for me and others I know.
+As someone who has been there and has overcome it, I’m giving you the most powerful ways to stop being a scapegoat that have worked for me and others I know.

 You are going to learn about the 5 best ways to stop being a scapegoat and, ultimately, take back your life.

-After learning about all these smart strategies, you are going to finally take back your dignity and peace of mind.
+After learning about these smart strategies, you will finally reclaim your dignity and peace of mind.

 This post is all about the 5 best ways to stop being a scapegoat that every victim should know.